 - There are no official set hours of work and self-employed work can also be considered however SFE will look for evidence that the work is regular, effective and genuine.
 As a guidance the migrant worker would be expected to be working.
 You will need to provide evidence of this when you apply and may be asked to provide further evidence.

 As mentioned previously, these rules are complex and the above list is not exhaustive of all the criteria you may need to meet to qualify as a Migrant Worker or the regulations that govern tis funding status.
 SFE have a specialist team to undertake the assessment for an application for funding under Migrant Worker Status.

 If you wish to go ahead and apply as a migrant worker then you will need to download a PN1 form and fill this in by hand.
 The forms are available at the main Student Finance England Website.

-Family members of an EEA/Swiss Migrant/Frontier workers are also potentially eligible for support, with the same entitlements as the worker, see Table one.
+Family members of an EEA/Swiss Migrant/Frontier workers are also potentially eligible for support, with the same entitlements as the worker.

 You do not need to be an EEA national or employed to be eligible but do need meet the “relevant” family member criteria.
 The definition of a relevant family member varies according to the category of the worker.
 You need to meet the other relevant residency requirements as well.